mala-lab/out-of-distribution-detection-resources/README.md

 ![Theoretical Analysis/Insights]: Theoretical justification for method is provided, or theoretical analysis is investigated to study the behavior of model on OOD data.

-![Adversarial]: Proposed methods are also evaluated on adversarial samples along with out-of-distribution samples
+![Adversarial]: Proposed methods are also evaluated on adversarial samples along with out-of-distribution samples, or an adversarial setting is also setup to evaluate the model's performance

 ![Benchmark/Observational Analysis]: New benchmark, evaluation protocol or problem setting is introduced.
 Comparison between existing methods are thoroughly demonstrated and discussed to address some research questions and provide insights on their limitation, and novel findings based on experimental results.

 ![InputPreprocessing]: Inputs are preprocessed(pertubated) before being fed to the model.

 ![New dataset]: A novel OOD dataset from other domain is introduced (not including images, texts, or graphs).

+![Multimodal]: Other modalities are also incorporated, possibly large pretrained multimodal model for vision and langauge is exploited, for example CLIP, etc.

 ## List of OOD papers